census-instrumentation/opencensus-service/README.md

 # OpenCensus Service

-OpenCensus Service is an experimental component that collects and exports from the OpenCensus instrumented processes available from the same host machine.
+OpenCensus Service is an experimental component that can collect traces and metrics from processes instrumented by OpenCensus or other monitoring/tracing libraries (Jaeger, Prometheus, etc.), do the aggregation and smart sampling, and export traces and metrics to monitoring/tracing backends.

 Some frameworks and ecosystems are now providing out-of-the-box instrumentation by using OpenCensus but the user is still expected